MatSE at Illinois

 The nature of Materials Science and Engineering research requires an interdisciplinary approach, and research activities in the MatSE Department are pursued in collaboration with groups in electrical, mechanical, civil, environmental, and chemical engineering, as well as physics, chemistry, and veterinary medicine.

-MatSE faculty and graduate students conduct research in some of the finest research facilities in the world, including the Frederick Seitz Materials Research Lab, Beckman Institute for Advanced Science and Technology, National Center for Supercomputing Applications, Coordinated Sciences Lab, and Micro and Nanotechnology Lab.
+MatSE faculty and graduate students conduct research in some of the finest research facilities in the world, including the Illinois Materials Research Lab, Beckman Institute for Advanced Science and Technology, National Center for Supercomputing Applications, Coordinated Sciences Lab, and Micro and Nanotechnology Lab.